[Chinese tourists enjoying Welsh cockles in the Gower peninsula, South West Wales]

 - The famous, sacred, Chinese Dazu Rock carvings were brought to Wales in 2011, the first time they had left China;

 - Ash Dykes, from Conwy county, Wales, is attempting to set a world record by becoming the first person to solo walk the Yangtze River in China.
 A 6,400km (4,000-mile) trip.

-- The Wales Millennium Centre visited Chongqing during Wales Week 2010 to deliver training on theatre management and marketing to the new Grand Theatre.
-Further links are being developed to build on this.
+- The Wales Millennium Centre visited Chongqing during Wales Week 2010 to deliver training on theatre management and marketing to the new Grand Theatre;

-From January to 23 April 2017 an exhibition of Chinese art, Nature's Song: Chinese Bird and Flower Paintings took place at the National Museum, Cardiff.
-It was the first stop on a UK tour of the art.
+- An exhibition of Chinese art, Nature's Song: Chinese Bird and Flower Paintings took place at the National Museum, Cardiff in 2017.
+It was the first stop on a UK tour;

 - The Invertigo Theatre Company and Pontio, Bangor University’s Arts and Innovation Centre, held a festival in Bangor in 2018 to explore the creative connections between Wales and China.

 - A craftsman from Hong Kong took 16 months, working 8 hours a day to make the famous chair for the 1933 National Eisteddfod in Wrexham.
 A gift from China;

 - The Wales National Football Team recently participated in the China Cup along with the Czech Republic, Uruguay and hosts China.
 They were runners up in the tournament and it was clear Wales had built up a great fan base across the country.